Capsaicin has a lot of uses beyond simply making food spicy.

 The altercation went down on Saturday, when Evans and his wife went to grab some curry at the Prince of Bengal in Tonypandy, Rhondda, South Wales.
 When asked the obligatory "Is everything OK here?" by their server, Evans and his wife responded with a resounding "No."

-When they brought up the tough texture of their meat, chef Kamrul Islam stormed out of the kitchen and began an argument that ended with Evans being hospitalized with very swollen eyes and burns on his chest, according to The Telegraph.
+When they brought up the tough texture of their meat, chef Kamrul Islam stormed out of the kitchen and began an argument that ended with Evans being hospitalised with very swollen eyes and burns on his chest, according to The Daily Telegraph.

 Things began to escalate after Islam allegedly got aggressive with Evans' wife Michelle.
 "He started swearing at me so David said, 'There's no need to swear at my wife,'" she told The Telegraph.
 "The chef caused quite a scene and was shouting and swearing so David walked back to the kitchen door with him asking for an apology."